To change your logo go to the 'Page Master' under the 'Design' menu

-You could also scramble up to the old railway line and try to walk down to the Holly Tree Hotel about half a mile away, or pick up one of their moorings would be better, because the line has been cut by some new houses (ph 01631 740 292).
+You could also scramble up to the old railway line and try to walk along to the Holly Tree Hotel about half-a-mile away, but much better to pick up one of their five moorings, because the line has been cut by some new houses (ph 01631 740 292).
 The rather unattractive looking hotel with chalets was built around the old railway station, the remains of which are still visible inside.
 It is said to be good for kids, there is a restaurant, and even a very small swimming pool.

 A ferry to Fort William used to run from the small pier.
 You can stroll towards the head of the bay along the old railway line but again it is cut by the main road.